 Duolingo Chinese doesn’t really teach you much about the characters you learn.

 Does Chinese have an alphabet?
 Well, no it doesn’t, but Duolingo doesn’t tell you this in the lessons themselves.

 你好 – what is this, how do you spell or say it?
 Although these questions are answered as you go on (or available in the tips section) I find it could ease beginners it a little easier within the lessons themselves.

-I found the same when trialing out the Japanese course.
-There are three alphabets in Japanese and there is no real description about why, and how they link.
+I found the same when trying out the Japanese course.
+There are three alphabets in Japanese and there is no real description of why, and how they link.
 It can be a tad confusing when in the lesson.

 Alongside watching a few videos on YouTube, you get it, but Duolingo needs an aid I feel.
 An app of this size shouldn’t in my opinion.

 - Duolingo could improve so much by adding a traditional Chinese course, or a Taiwanese Chinese language section for those learning Chinese in Taiwan or for those interested in learning traditional characters.
 They’d just need to duplicate their content and change the characters over!